hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

 ```

 Where:

 * `RRRR` will be replaced by the (2 byte) precompile contract address

   * `0167`: HTS ([HIP-218](https://hips.hedera.com/hip/hip-218))

   * `016a`: HAS ([HIP-906](https://hips.hedera.com/hip/hip-906))

   * `016b`: HSS ([HIP-755](https://hips.hedera.com/hip/hip-755))

 * `SSSSSSSS` will be replaced by the (4 byte) redirect method selector

   * `618dc65e`: `redirectForToken`

   * `e4cbd3a7`: `redirectForAddress`

   * `5c3889ca`: `redirectForScheduleTxn`

 * `fefefefefefefefefefefefefefefefefefefefe` will be replaced by the (20 byte) EVM address of the token
   being redirected, i.e., the HTS token kind's account-num alias (aka: long-zero).

-(THe templating in the source code isn't exactly organized this way, but this is the effect.)
+(The templating in the source code isn't exactly organized this way, but this is the effect.)

 ## Solidity